Diagnosing Shoulder Pain

-Many patients come into our office complaining of Rotator Cuff Tears, when in fact very few actually have a tear.
-There are several etiologies to shoulder pain; Adhesive Capsulitis (frozen shoulder), Subacromial Bursitis, Supraspinatus Tendonitis, Glenohumeral Instability, Chondrocalcinosis, Osteoarthritis, Gout, Lyme Arthritis, Bicipital Tendonitis, Ganglion Cyst are but a few possible causes of shoulder pain.
-It is best to think of cause of injury/pain and age in making generalizations for diagnosing shoulder pain.
+Many patients come to see us complaining of Rotator Cuff Tears, and often discover that this is not the actual cause of their pain.
+There are several etiologies to shoulder pain: Adhesive Capsulitis (frozen shoulder), Subacromial Bursitis, Supraspinatus Tendonitis, Glenohumeral Instability, Chondrocalcinosis, Osteoarthritis, Gout, Lyme Arthritis, Bicipital Tendonitis, and Ganglion Cysts are but a few possible causes of shoulder pain.
+It is best to keep in mind the cause of pain and age in making generalizations for diagnosing shoulder pain.

 Cause of Injury/Pain